JPMorgan eschews proxy advisers for internal AI tool

 By

-- JPMorgan's asset management unit has stopped using proxy advisers like ISS and Glass Lewis for U.S. voting decisions. - CEO Jamie Dimon had criticized these advisers for years.
+- JPMorgan's asset management unit has discontinued using proxy advisers like ISS and Glass Lewis for U.S. voting decisions. - This move follows CEO Jamie Dimon’s long-standing criticism of these advisers.

 Why It Matters for Texas Credit Unions